ValerioS05/pj2Quizzer/README.md

         - CSS containing the style.css file
         - [user interface](#ui)
         - images
-          - images contains 3 folders
+          - images contains 2 folders
           - a folder for favicon
           - a folder for the readme file
-          - a folder for the images used for the pages
+          - images for the page are found inside the image folder
          - js containing 2 javascript files
           - home.js used for landing page
           - quiz.js used for the actual quiz